XtraKrispi/higher-kinded-types/README.md

-# Talk for Higher Kinded Types
+# Talk for Higher Kinded Types and Type Classes

 ## Inspired by the tutorial here: https://www.youtube.com/watch?v=34C_7halqGw
 ## Aims to demonstrate how higher kinded types can help reduce overhead on understanding libraries